spaniel01/spaniel01/README.md

 A vocab trainer program with various functionalities, including practice and test mode, options to view, add and delete vocab as well as user input validation.

 ### Image selection program (Python, Spyder)
-Small program to make the task of selecting photos, involving a lot of clicking if done manually, easier by promting user for simple inputs and selecting the desired photos
+Small program to make the task of selecting photos, involving a lot of clicking if done manually, easier by promting user for simple inputs and selecting the desired photos.